Magik: Fictional character biography

 While in Limbo, Illyana attacks various demons in her search for the Bloodstone amulet.
-Her activities are noticed by Mephisto, Blackheart, Satannish, Dormammu and Hela.
+Her activities are noticed by Mephisto, Blackheart, Satannish, Dormammu, and Hela.
 Belasco's daughter, Witchfire appears during the meeting and reveals she is the current owner of Illyana's Bloodstone amulet and vows to take her father's place as ruler of Limbo.
 Back at the X-Men's base in San Francisco, Pixie accidentally discovers Magik's Soulsword is hidden inside Nightcrawler.
 Sensing its presence, Illyana teleports in and reclaims her sword, transforming from the Darkchilde into her Magik persona.
 She strikes Colossus when he enters the Danger Room and calls out to her, realizing that something is wrong when she does not feel any emotions, and returns to Limbo.
 Witchfire has conquered Limbo and Magik's armies during her absence.
 Claiming everything that Belasco ever owned, Witchfire captures Magik, takes her bloodstone and adds it to the amulet.

 The X-Men arrive at the castle; Nightcrawler finds Illyana chained to a pillar.
 At her direction, he stabs her with Pixie's soul dagger, re-releasing the Soulsword inside of her.
 Witchfire completes the set of Bloodstones via another portion of Pixie's soul and releases the Elder Gods.
 Illyana and the other mutants hold back Witchfire and the Elder Gods.
 Using a combination of magic and the powers of the Soulsword and Souldagger, Illyana and Pixie remove one of Pixie's bloodstones.
 The Elder Gods are swept back to their dimension, along with Witchfire and the remaining bloodstones.
-Pixie's Souldagger merges with the bloodstone that was pried loose by Ilyana.
+Pixie's Souldagger merges with the bloodstone that was pried loose by Illyana.
 Saddened by the loss of her and Pixie's remaining bloodstones, Illyana teleports the mutants back to the X-Base, and they convince her to stay with them.

 However, the younger mutants are still very distrustful of her.
 Illyana seems to have undergone a personality change since her return from the future, becoming more detached emotionally in most cases, possibly due to the further loss of most of her soul.

 Later, Cyclops sends Illyana to team up (unknowingly) with X-Force to locate Wolverine and teleport them to Alcatraz to rescue any mutants taken prisoner by Norman Osborn's forces.
 Along with Pixie, they teleport all the X-Men from San Francisco to their new home, Utopia.